newfies-dialer/newfies-dialer/docs/source/example-configuration-file.rst

 Sample Configuration
 ====================

-This is an sample configuration to get you started.
+This is a sample configuration to get you started.
-It should contain all you need to run a basic set-up.
+It should contain all you need to create a basic set-up.

 ------------------------
 The Configuration Module